Felix Weingartner: Life and career

-Weingartner was born in Zara, Dalmatia, Austria-Hungary (now Zadar, Croatia), to Austrian parents.
+Weingartner was born in Zara, Dalmatia, Austrian Empire (now Zadar, Croatia), to Austrian parents.
 The family moved to Graz in 1868, and his father died later that year.
 He studied with Wilhelm Mayer (who published his own compositions under the pseudonym of W. A. Rémy and also taught Ferruccio Busoni).
 In 1881 he went to Leipzig to study philosophy, but soon devoted himself entirely to music, entering the Conservatory in 1883 and studying in Weimar as one of Franz Liszt's last pupils.
 Liszt helped produce the world premiere of Weingartner's opera Sakuntala in 1884 with the Weimar orchestra.
 According to Liszt biographer Alan Walker, however, the Weimar orchestra of the 1880s was far from its peak of a few decades earlier and the performance ended up poorly, with the orchestra going one way and the chorus another.
 Walker got this account from Weingartner's autobiography, published in Zürich and Leipzig in 1928–1929.
 The same year, 1884, he assumed the directorship of the Königsberg Opera.
 From 1885 to 1887 he was Kapellmeister in Danzig, then in Hamburg until 1889, and in Mannheim until 1891.
 Starting that year, he was Kapellmeister of the Royal Opera and conductor of symphony concerts in Berlin.
 He eventually resigned from the opera post while continuing to conduct the symphony concerts, and then settled in Munich, where he incurred the enmity of pundits like Rudolf Louis and Ludwig Thuille.